d-morrison/IntroStatActivities/_book/04-EDA-quantitative.md

 \newpage

-To create a histogram of the IMDb scores, enter the variable name, `imdb_score` in the provided `RScript` file for xx at line 12, highlight and run lines 1 - 16.
+To create a histogram of the IMDb scores, enter the variable name, `imdb_score` in the provided `R` script file for xx at line 12, highlight and run lines 1 - 16.
 Visually, this shows us the range of IMDb scores for Movies released in 2016.

 Notice that the **bin width** is 0.5.
 For example the first bin consists of the number of movies in the data set with an IMDb score of 3.25 to 3.75.
 It is important to note that a movie with a IMDb score on the boundary of a bin will fall into the bin above it; for example, 4.76 would be counted in the bin 4.75--5.25.